 Hurricane Florence lashes Carolinas, residents share first, harrowing videos of storm's fury

+The first images from inside Hurricane Florence's assault on North Carolina emerged Friday morning, as the residents closest to the chaos posted stunning videos of massive rivers forming where highways had been and flood waters rising up the sides of homes.

-As Hurricane Florence's driving rain and pounding winds reached North Carolina's coast Friday, a few of the locals who decided to ride out the storm reached for their cameras to film Florence's east coast encroachment.
+As the driving rain and pounding winds reached land Friday, a few of the locals who decided to ride out the storm reached for their cameras to capture Florence's fury from a firsthand perspective.

-Although several communities along the coast had mandatory evacuation orders, many people still chose to stay behind, putting them in a prime position to shoot and post videos of rising flood waters, dangerous winds and a powerful storm surge.
+Although several communities along the coast had mandatory evacuation orders, many people still chose to stay behind, putting them in a prime position to shoot and post videos of the terrifying onslaught.

+Twitter user Natasha Patterson shared video of flooding in New Bern, North Carolina on social media.

+"Yeah, it's deep out there," a man says in the video.
+"I'm not sure what's that floating down there, but it's big.
+That could do some destruction."

-Artist Sarah Loeffler Misch shared several videos of the onslaught in Avon, North Carolina – part of the Outer Banks.
+Artist Sarah Loeffler Misch shared several videos of the rising waters in Avon, North Carolina – part of the Outer Banks.

 Also in Avon, photographer Jason Cole captured video of a powerful storm surge overtaking sand dunes.